-We have maintained most of the cost inflators used in our existing taxi cost index
+We retained most of the cost inflators used in our previous taxi cost index

-With the exception of fuel and driver labour, we have maintained the cost inflators used in our existing taxi cost index for all cost components as we consider that these cost inflators are still appropriate.
-The reason for the change in fuel and driver labour cost inflators is explained in the following section below.
+Except for fuel and driver labour, we retained the cost inflators used in our previous taxi cost index for all cost components as we consider that these cost inflators are still appropriate.
+The reason for the change in the cost inflator for fuel and driver labour are explained in the section below.